turing-machines/mentals-ai/README.md

 # Mentals AI

-A tool to build and run agents using only natural language, with loops and tools.
+A tool to build and run autonomous agents using only natural language, with loops, memory and tools.

-Word chain game agent in a loop:
+Word chain game simple agent in a loop:
 ![Word Chain game agent in a loop](assets/word_chain.gen.gif)

 > NLOP — Natural Language Operation